Antique China Hutch Makeover | Step By Step

 Since the client requested stained legs and shelves with a painted body, the next step was to hand sand any recessed areas that had the old stain, which was minimal sanding since the SurfPrep Sander and flex pads get in the nooks and crannies pretty well.

-Learn more ways to strip or sand furniture legs here.
+Learn more ways to strip or sand furniture legs in this post on how to refinish wood furniture legs.

 To protect the legs from primer, I covered them with 3M plastic tape, something I learned from Natalie, here at A Ray of Sunlight!

-**Check out how to protect your furniture from overspray with the 3M plastic tape here!
+**Check out how to prevent overspray when painting furniture with the 3M plastic tape here!

 Next, it was time to prime.